-200. CHRISTIAN LEADERSHIP CENTER COLLOQUIUM

-204. INTRODUCTION TO WORLD RELIGIONS

-205. INTRODUCTION TO JUDAISM

-230. INTRODUCTION TO CHRISTIANITY

-The historical development of Christian religious thought and practice from Jesus to the present.
+200. CHRISTIAN LEADERSHIP CENTER COLLOQUIUM Designed for Christian Leadership Center participants only.
+Integrates field placement experience with theological reflection and training in practical applications for ministry.
+Offered each semester on a Pass/D/Fail basis only.
+May not be counted toward requirements for Religious Studies majors.
+Individual topic may not be repeated for credit.
+This course satisfies the Career component of Trek.
+This course satisfies the Community component of Trek.
+204. INTRODUCTION TO WORLD RELIGIONS4 This course is a critical, introductory survey of the world's major living religious traditions.
+Traditions examined include Hinduism, Jainism Buddhism, Sikhism, Taoism, Confucianism, Shinto, Judaism, Christianity, Islam, Baha'i, and a selection of new and alternative religious move ments.
+Students will investigate the belief structure, ritual system, sacred literature, social dimension, and historical development of each tradition HUMANITIES FOUNDATION; EXPANDING CIRCLE CHALLENGE 205.
+INTRODUCTION TO JUDAISM 230.
+INTRODUCTION TO CHRISTIANITY4 The historical development of Christian religious thought and practice from Jesus to the present.
 Emphasis is on the formation of Christianity's major teachings and their transformation and diverse expressions in the medieval, reformation and modern periods.
-Spring of even years.
-HUMANITIES FOUNDATION; MEANINGFUL LIFE CHALLENGE

-245. LIVED RELIGION IN COPENHAGEN

-This class will expose students to the variety of lived religious cultures in contemporary Copenhagen, immerse them in the historical back- ground of that city, and explore pressing issues in the contemporary study of religion and society, particularly the notions of "secularism" and "fundamentalism."

-260. INTRODUCTION TO BUDDHISM

-An exploration of the variety of Buddhist practices, philosophies, metaphysics, and rituals from around the world and from the time of the Buddha to the present day.
+Spring of even years HUMANITIES FOUNDATION; MEANINGFUL LIFE CHALLENGE 245.
+LIVED RELIGION IN COPENHAGEN4 This class will expose students to the variety of lived religious cultures in contemporary Copenhagen, immerse them in the historical back ground of that city, and explore pressing issues in the contemporary study of religion and society, particularly the notions of "secularism" and "fundamentalism."
+260. INTRODUCTION TO BUDDHISM4 An exploration of the variety of Buddhist practices, philosophies, metaphysics, and rituals from around the world and from the time of the Buddha to the present day.
 Spring of odd years.
-HUMANITIES FOUNDATION; MEANINGFUL LIFE CHALLENGE

-265. INTRODUCTION TO HINDUISM

-An introductory survey of the Hindu tradition.
-The course follows the historical development of the tradition from pre-classical forms of Indian religion dating back some 4,000 years to modern revivals and reinventions of Hinduism in post-colonial India and cultures around the globe, especially North America.
+HUMANITIES FOUNDATION; MEANINGFUL LIFE CHALLENGE 265.
+INTRODUCTION TO HINDUISM4 An introductory survey of the Hindu tradition.
+The course follows the historical development of the tradition from pre-classical forms of Indial religion dating back some 4,000 years to modern revivals and reinventions of Hinduism in post-colonial India and cultures around the globe especially North America.
 Fall of even years.
-MEANINGFUL LIFE CHALLENGE

-270. RITUAL

-An introduction to the various understanding, roles, cultural locations of and theoretical approaches to ritual, this course will proceed com- paratively, through an array of case studies, in order to evaluate the myriad social functions of and metaphysical claims made about ritual.

-280. INTRODUCTION TO ISLAM

-Theological and cultural study of Islamic history and religious expression.
-Topics include the life of Muhammad, teachings of the Qur'an, Islamic sectarianism, religious law, ethics, ritual practices and the presence of Islam in the contemporary world.
+MEANINGFUL LIFE CHALLENGE 270.
+RITUAL4 An introduction to the various understanding, roles, cultural locations of and theoretical approaches to ritual, this course will proceed com paratively, through an array of case studies, in order to evaluate the myriad social functions of and metaphysical claims made about ritual.
+280. INTRODUCTION TO ISLAM Theological and cultural study of Islamic history and religious expression.
+Topics include the life of Muhammad, teachings of the Qur'an, Islami sectarianism, religious law, ethics, ritual practices and the presence of Islam in the contemporary world.
 Spring of odd years.
-HUMANITIES FOUNDATION; EXPANDING CIRCLE CHALLENGE

-284. INTRODUCTION TO AFRICAN AMERICAN RELIGIONS

-This course examines the history and culture of African American religious expressions.
+HUMANITIES FOUNDATION; EXPANDING CIRCLE CHALLENGE 284.
+INTRODUCTION TO AFRICAN AMERICAN RELIGIONS4 This course examines the history and culture of African American religious expressions.
 Students will examine the legacy of historical events such as the slave trade, emancipation, the Great Migration, the civil rights movement.
 Offered every other fall.
-HUMANITIES FOUNDATION; EXPANDING CIRCLE CHALLENGE

-290. INTERDISCIPLINARY STUDIES

-This course is designed to facilitate the treatment of topics across disciplinary boundaries.
+HUMANITIES FOUNDATION EXPANDING CIRCLE CHALLENGE 290.
+INTERDISCIPLINARY STUDIES This course is designed to facilitate the treatment of topics across disciplinary boundaries.
 Topics will vary from year to year.
-Course, but not individual topics, may be repeated for credit.

-292. RELIGIONS OF NORTHERN INDIA

-Students will explore the major religious traditions of Northern India, with special attention granted to the traditions and teachings of Tibetan Buddhism.
+Course, but no individual topics, may be repeated for credit.
+292. RELIGIONS OF NORTHERN INDIA4 Students will explore the major religious traditions of Northern India, with special attention granted to the traditions and teachings of Tibetan Buddhism.
 This immersive course offers both intercultural and service-learning credit.
 303S.
-PHILOSOPHY OF RELIGION

-A study of philosophical issues raised by the contemporary dialogue between the living world religions.
-Topics include concepts of God, revela- tion, religious truth, problem of evil, and theory of salvation.
+PHILOSOPHY OF RELIGION A study of philosophical issues raised by the contemporary dialogue between the living world religions.
+Topics include concepts of God, revela tion, religious truth, problem of evil, and theory of salvation.
 Every spring.
-(Same as PHIL 303S) HUMANITIES FOUNDATION; MEANINGFUL LIFE CHALLENGE
+(Same as PHIL 303S) HUMANITIES FOUNDATION; MEANINGFUI LIFE CHALLENGE